5 Reasons Books are the Best Gifts for Multilingual Kids

 Since we just say what we have to say, we typically don’t deliberate over our words compared to writers.

-Through books, we get to read and hear thoughtfully selected adjectives and eloquent sentences that stretch our vocabulary!
+Books have the power to broaden vocabulary that might not otherwise be in your everyday conversation.
+Through books, we get to read and hear thoughtfully selected adjectives and eloquent sentences that stretch our minds.

 Try this: How to Make the Switch from Dominant to Minority Language